gruenkyle/kales_html_collection/README.md

 # kales_html_collection
-A big collection of html headers, bodies, and footers to use in website design
+A big collection of html headers, bodies, and footers to use in website design.